Skip to main content

 • Description — what it represents and what units

-• Typenumber, string, or boolean
+• Typenumber, text, or boolean

 • Value — the actual data